 - For Eggs Royal, substitute smoked salmon for ham.

-- For a vegetarian variation, plunge a packet of baby spinach in salted boiling water, drain and press between two plates to remove all moisture, toss in a knob of butter, season and add to the muffins before placing the egg on top.
+- For a vegetarian variation, plunge a packet of baby spinach in salted boiling water, drain and press between two plates to remove all moisture, toss in a knob of butter, season and place on muffins before topping with the egg and Hollandaise.